samjulien/samjulien-com/README.md

 Here's what I want to have done before officially switching over [samjulien.com](http://www.samjulien.com):

 - Download last few articles and convert them to MD
-- Migrate to the new egghead theme
+- ~~Migrate to the new egghead theme~~ (not right now, I've already customized too much))
 - Migrate most visited/favorite articles with preserved URLs
-- Basic blog with MDX
+- Basic blog with MDX ✅
-- Basic image support
+- Basic image support ✅
 - Basic video embed support
-- Index page with basic info and links to certain projects & articles
+- Index page with basic info and links to recent projects & important articles ✅
-- Update talks page to be current
+- Update talks page to be current ✅
+- Update dependencies 😬
 - Hook up basic ConvertKit
 - Switch to custom domain!

 ## Nice-to-Have
-What I want to do post production:
+What I want to do post production (aka "the fun streams"):

 - "Uses" page
+- Change the font and make the reading experience better (better contrast, etc)
 - Modify CK form to have paths for both tech and non-tech subscribers
 - Move talks content to AirTable
 - Algolia search